futuredapp/kmp-futured-template/README.md

 ### Product Flavors

-The project utilizes [BuildKonfig](https://github.com/yshrsmz/BuildKonfig) plugin to achieve build flavors in network module.
+The project utilizes [BuildKonfig](https://github.com/yshrsmz/BuildKonfig) plugin for implementing build flavors in network module.
 There are two product flavors: `dev` and `prod`, which select API url used in `:shared:network:rest` and `:shared:network:graphql` modules.

 In general, the build flavor can be specified as a Gradle build flag